Red-light district

 De Wallen, Amsterdam's red-light district, is internationally known and one of the main tourist attractions of the city.
 It offers legal prostitution and a number of coffee shops that sell marijuana.

-A red-light district or pleasure district is a part of an urban area where a concentration of prostitution and sex-oriented businesses, such as sex shops, strip clubs, and adult theaters, are found.
+A red-light district or pleasure district is a part of an urban area where a concentration of prostitution and sex-oriented businesses, such as sex shops, strip clubs, and adult theaters, is found.
 In most cases, red-light districts are particularly associated with female street prostitution, though in some cities, these areas may coincide with spaces of male prostitution and gay venues.
 Areas in many big cities around the world have acquired an international reputation as red-light districts.